-- ! depositing harmful substances by processing facilities, such as pulp and paper mills, metal mines, and meat or poultry product plants (various regulations); - ! importing of fish or fish eggs into a province or territory (the Fish Health Protection Regulations); and - ! contaminated fisheries (the Management of Contaminated Fisheries Regulations).
+- ! depositing harmful substances by processing facilities, such as pulp and paper mills, metal mines, and meat or poultry product plants (various regulations); - ! importing fish or fish eggs into a province or territory (the Fish Health Protection Regulations); and - ! contaminated fisheries (the Management of Contaminated Fisheries Regulations).

-Regulations containing specific provisions that relate to the Yukon Territory fishery are:
+Regulations containing specific provisions relating to the Northwest Territories fishery are:

 - ! the Fishery (General) Regulations: These regulate general fishing and related activities, including quotas, closure, limits, licensing, alterations to fish habitat, and obstructions to fish passage.
 Some special rules relate to the fish trade by Aboriginal peoples and to activities in the territories.
 These general regulations can be overruled by regulations relating to specific geographic areas. - ! the Aboriginal Communal Fishing Licences Regulations: These allow Aboriginal organizations to obtain communal licences to carry on fishing and related activities in waters in, and adjacent to, the Yukon Territory and the Northwest Territories.
 They do not apply to such activities in national parks. - ! the Marine Mammal Regulations: These regulate fishing for marine mammals and related activities in Canada and Canadian Fishing Waters.
-Various provisions relate to the harvesting of these mammals by Aboriginal peoples. - the Yukon Territory Fishery Regulations: These regulate fishing and related activities in waters, in and adjacent to, the Yukon Territory; they don't include national parks.
+Various provisions relate to the harvesting of these mammals by Aboriginal peoples. - ! the Atlantic Fishery Regulations, 1985: These regulate fishing and harvesting marine plants in certain areas in the Northwest Atlantic Ocean, Ungava Bay and Hudson Strait. - ! the Northwest Territories Fishery Regulations: These regulate fishing and related activities (including crossings over streams, and certain logging and gravel removal activities) in waters in, and adjacent to, the Northwest Territories.
 The regulations contain licensing, closure and limits provisions for commercial, domestic and sport fisheries.
 Special rules apply for fishing by Aboriginal peoples.
-Administrative responsibilities are given to a territorial Minister for the freshwater fishery, and the Minister of Fisheries and Oceans for all other cases. - ! the Yukon Territory Gravel Removal Order: This regulates gravel removal or displacement within specified Yukon Territory water bodies.